-Never operate the unit with a defective safety shutdown switch or by bypassing over a switch.
+Never operate the unit with a defective safety shutdown switch or with a by-passed or disconnected switch.

 Control Compartment

 Every six months or 500 hours with the unit "OFF", perform visual inspection for loose connections, dirt, arcing, damage to electrical components.